-The Provincial Mine Rescue competitions are judged by mines inspectors and industry personnel who are responsible for all aspects of worker and public safety in B.C.'s mining industry.
-The 53rd annual Provincial Mine Rescue and First Aid competition was held in Smithers on June 7, 2008.
+The 54th annual Provincial Mine Rescue and First Aid Competition was held at the British Columbia Museum of Mining (near Squamish) on June 6, 2009.
+The various components of this yearly event are judged by mines inspectors and industry personnel who are responsible for all aspects of worker and public safety in B.C.'s mining industry.